SherbyRobotics/racecar/README.md

 ## High-level Controller Modes

 Note: LB is used as a deadman switch and must be always pressed for the car to operate.
+Make sure the switch mode behind the gamepad is on D and not X.

 Mode | Input sequence | Function
 -|-|-